drewherron/orgmarks/README.md

 - **Descriptions**: Additional text associated with bookmarks
 - **Hierarchy**: Nested folder structure of any depth

 **Note on timestamps**: Timestamps are not written to Org files, I thought it was too messy/cluttered and I don't think anyone cares about this anyway when it comes to web bookmarks.
 When converting Org back to HTML, the current time is used for ADD_DATE and LAST_MODIFIED.
 If you need to preserve exact timestamps, don't use this program.
-I was considering adding a `--full` option for timestamp preservation, or... you could add it!
+I was considering adding another command line option for timestamp preservation, or... you could add it!

 ### Special Handling